Advanced bowel cancer is cancer that started in either the back passage (rectum) or large bowel (colon) and has spread

 Deciding about treatment can be difficult when you have advanced cancer.
-Treatments such as chemotherapy, targeted cancer drugs and radiotherapy can help to reduce symptoms and might make you feel better.
+Treatments such as chemotherapy, targeted drugs, immunotherapy and radiotherapy can help to reduce symptoms and might make you feel better.
 But they also have side effects that can make you feel unwell for a while.

 You need to understand: